JCL461437/tea_subscription_service/README.md

 ### `Cancel a customer’s tea subscription`
+To cancel a customer's tea subscription you must hist the following API endpoint `api/v1/unsubscribe?subscription=subscription_id`.
+This endpoint requires you provide it with the id of the subscription you would like to cancel.
+Using the endpoint below you can get a collection of all subscriptions for a particular customer and then find the id of the particular subscription your would like cancelled.

+Hitting this endpoint would look as follows:
+Request: `api/v1/unsubscribe?subscription=1`

+JSON response:

 ### `See all of a customer’s subsciptions (active and cancelled)`
+To see all of a customer's tea subscriptions you must hist the following API endpoint `api/v1/subscriptions?customer=customer_id`.
+This endpoint requires you provide it with the id of the customer you would like to see the subscriptions for.

+Hitting this endpoint would look as follows:

+Request: `api/v1/subscriptions?customer=1`

+JSON response:

 ## Database and Schema